KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/meta.rst

 .. figure:: media/image299b.png

-    Association with analytical driver panel.
+    Association with analytical driver panel - 2.

-In the following chapter we'll see some special operations that can be performed on drivers associated to a meta model.
+In the following chapter we will see some special operations that can be performed on drivers associated to a meta model.

 Correlation between parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~